How Many Legs Does A Jellyfish Have

 The Legless Wonder: Understanding Jellyfish Anatomy

-To truly understand why the question "how many legs does a jellyfish have?" is fundamentally flawed, we need to delve into their anatomy.
-Jellyfish do not possess bones, a brain, or even legs.
-Instead, they have a simple yet elegant body structure designed for survival in an aquatic environment.
+To truly understand why the question "how many legs does a jellyfish have?" is fundamentally flawed, we need to get into their anatomy.
+On top of that, jellyfish do not possess bones, a brain, or even legs.
+Plus, instead, they have a simple yet elegant body structure designed for survival in an aquatic environment.
 Their bodies are primarily composed of a gelatinous substance called mesoglea, sandwiched between two layers of cells: the epidermis on the outside and the gastrodermis on the inside.

 Comprehensive Overview: Anatomy and Physiology